jletienne-evolytics/capstone_1/05_team_data.md

 ![](screenshots/Capstone%2018.png)

-You may need to create a folder called rawdata
+You may need to create a folder called raw_data

 ![](screenshots/Capstone%2019.png)